Skip to main content

 Musa Kavas, PhD, Ondokuz Mayıs University, Türkiye

-BMC Methods is welcoming submissions to a Collection on Genome editing in plants.
-We invite researchers to contribute articles that explore techniques driving progress in the field.
-We welcome submissions on a range of topics covering target selection, delivery systems, off-target effects, and efficiency optimization, such as CRISPR/Cas9-mediated editing, innovations in TALENs and zinc finger nucleases, efficient delivery systems, strategies for minimizing off-target effects, precision breeding for crop improvement, applications in disease resistance, and methodologies enhancing abiotic stress tolerance in crops.
+BMC Methods welcomed submissions to a Collection on Genome editing in plants.
+We invited researchers to contribute articles that explore techniques driving progress in the field.
+We welcomed submissions on a range of topics covering target selection, delivery systems, off-target effects, and efficiency optimization, such as CRISPR/Cas9-mediated editing, innovations in TALENs and zinc finger nucleases, efficient delivery systems, strategies for minimizing off-target effects, precision breeding for crop improvement, applications in disease resistance, and methodologies enhancing abiotic stress tolerance in crops.

 New Content ItemThis Collection supports and amplifies research related to SDG 2: Zero Hunger and SDG 3: Good Health & Well-Being.